Karl-Eduard von Schnitzler: Career in the GDR

 Schnitzler moved to the Soviet occupation zone, where he worked for the Berliner Rundfunk and the Deutschlandsender program of the Rundfunk der DDR.
 He joined the Socialist Unity Party in 1948.
 During the 1950s, he contributed to a number of smaller television shows before the first broadcast of Der Schwarze Kanal on 21 March 1960.
 The programme was originally designed as East Germany's answer to the short-lived West German anti-Communist programme Die Rote Optik ("The Red View", ARD, 1958–1960).
 From 1969 on, though, Schnitzler's main antagonist in the west was Gerhard Löwenthal's ZDF Magazin (ZDF, 1969–1987), which focused on human rights issues in East Germany.

 As host of Der Schwarze Kanal, which ran for 20 minutes every Monday night, Schnitzler edited together extracts of Western television footage and recorded caustic, virulently anti-Western commentary over it.
 The show was particularly derisive towards West Germany and what Schnitzler perceived as Western imperialism across the world.
 His vitriolic style earned him the nickname Sudel-Ede – roughly, "Besmirching Eddie".
 Schnitzler joined the central committee of the Society for German–Soviet Friendship in 1978.
 In that same year, he also became a professor at the University of Film and Television in Potsdam-Babelsberg.
 He became known among other communist politicians as a hardliner.

 Post-GDR career and death

 In the course of the 1989 Wende in East Germany, Der Schwarze Kanal was cancelled.
-Schnitzler pre-empted his exclusion from the reformed communist Party of Democratic Socialism by quitting and joining the German Communist Party.
+Schnitzler pre-empted his exclusion from the now new named SED Party of Democratic Socialism by quitting and joining the German Communist Party.
 In Schnitzler's late career, he published several articles in the satirical magazine Titanic and continued to work with the small German Communist Party.
 In 1998, Schnitzler appeared on the local German television talk show Ich stelle mich (TV Berlin).
 Schnitzler maintained that his show was truthful, and continued to support several GDR policies.
 Schnitzler would retire to Zeuthen, where he died of pneumonia on 20 September 2001.

 Interviews with Schnitzler can be found in Stasiland by Anna Funder and The Saddled Cow by Anne McElvoy.